bediger4000/linked_lists/README.md

 Are the nodes with values 8 and 10 in the example common between both lists, or are there 2 8-valued nodes and 2 10-valued nodes, and the problem is to determine that?
+There is a clarifying note about nodes with identical values, but it's oddly written.

 I'm going to assume that the 2 lists have a common in-memory tail, like this: